 Anyone convicted of a felony in Virginia automatically loses their civil rights – the right to vote, serve on a jury, run for office, become a notary public and carry a firearm.
 The Constitution of Virginia gives the Governor the sole discretion to restore civil rights, not including firearm rights.
 Individuals seeking restoration of their civil rights are encouraged to contact the Secretary of the Commonwealth’s office.

-- To be eligible for restoration of civil rights, an individual must have a felony conviction and be free from any term of incarceration and/or supervision resulting from felony conviction(s).
+- To be eligible for the restoration of civil rights, an individual must have a felony conviction and be free from any term of incarceration and/or supervision resulting from felony conviction(s).

 - The Secretary of the Commonwealth gives priority consideration to individuals who request restoration of their civil rights.
 An individual seeking restoration of their civil rights may contact the Secretary of the Commonwealth using the button below or by calling (804) 692-0104.